SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_barcode2_em3080w/README.md

-# Barcode 2 Click #
+# EM3080-W - Barcode 2 Click (Mikroe) #

 ## Summary ##

 This project shows the implementation of a Barcode reader using Barcode 2 Click board.

 Barcode 2 Click is an adapter add-on board that contains a computerized image recognition system that is compliant with a wide range of different 1D and 2D barcode protocols.
-Barcode 2 Click can be used for a for both emerging mobile phone-based barcode applications, like coupons, e-tickets and boarding passes, and traditional applications.
+Barcode 2 Click can be used for both emerging mobile phone-based barcode applications, like coupons, e-tickets and boarding passes, and traditional applications.

 ## Required Hardware ##